Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Conclusion

 \section{Conclusion}

-This work investigates the natural language processing capabilities of large language models in multilingual settings and expects to develop a universal framework for handling diverse multilingual tasks.
-To accomplish this goal, we propose a generic prompt, referred to as \our{}, which can enhance the multilingual capability LLMs and reduce the performance gaps among languages in tasks related to natural language comprehension, reasoning, and generation.
-This approach is applicable to non-English and low-resource languages, despite the differences in the types of requests and responses to models.
-Although our method is generally applicable across tasks and languages, we discovered that factors such as instruction logic and word choice in prompt design have explicit impacts on its effectiveness in handling LLM multilingualism.
-Cross-language thinking in \our{} is particularly effective.
+This work investigates the language processing capabilities of large language models in multilingual settings and expects to develop a universal framework for handling diverse multilingual tasks.
+To accomplish this goal, we propose a generic prompt, referred to as XLT, to enhance the multilingual capability and reduce the performance gaps among languages in tasks related to language understanding, reasoning, and generation in non-English and low-resource languages.
+Although our method is generally applicable across tasks and languages, we discovered that prompting design factors such as instruction logic and word choice have explicit impacts on its effectiveness.
+Cross-language thinking in XLT is particularly effective.
 Finally, we hope this work can inspire further research to prioritize the development of generic prompting.
-By doing so, automatic and human evaluation of large language models can encompass a wider range of modalities and languages.
+By doing so, large language models can encompass a wider range of modalities and languages.